iam-darwin/RentalWCT/readme.admin.md

   name:"asdasd",
   email:"asdasd@dsa.com",
   password:"sdaasd"
-  role:"SUPER ADMIN" //if you're testing application make sure you're a super admin (By default it will be admin) }
+  role:"SUPER_ADMIN" //if you're testing application make sure you're a SUPER_ADMIN (By default it will be admin) }
 ```